spiceai/samples/sales-bi/README.md

 cd samples/sales-bi
 ```

-Run the following command to start the 3 components in the Docker Compose file:
+Run the following command to start the components in the Docker Compose file:

 `make`

-This will start the PostgreSQL server, Spice runtime, and Apache Superset.
+This will start the Spice runtime and Apache Superset.
 The Spice runtime will load two datasets based on the parquet file in S3 - one is accelerated and one is not:

 ```yaml
 version: v1beta1